ycanardeau/ResXGenerator/README.md

 -	The generator can now generate code to lookup translations instead of using the 20 year old System.Resources.ResourceManager

-## New in version 4
+## New in version 4.3

--	The generator now include support for IStringLocalizer and static method to register in IServiceCollection (no more need of "magic string" :blush:
+-	The generator now includes support for `IStringLocalizer` and static methods to register resources in `IServiceCollection` (no more need for "magic strings").

 ```c#
 var local = provider.GetService<IArtistCategoriesNames>();
 local.Actor // return the value string